-To mitigate the risk arising from banks, the Group and the Company place their deposits to certain reputable banks with a minimum rating of "investment grade" ranked by an independent party.
-See note 19 for further disclosure on credit risk.
+To mitigate the risk arising from banks, the Group places its deposits to certain reputable banks with a minimum rating of "investment grade" ranked by an independent party.
+See note 18 for further disclosure on credit risk.

 The Group manages its credit risk associated with trade receivables through the application of credit approvals, credit ratings and monitoring procedures.